ibrahimiftikharr/instingloan/README.md

-InstingLoan is a mobile application for managing personal loans and investments.
-The app provides separate interfaces for two types of users: Borrowers and Investors.
-It allows borrowers to explore loan categories, apply for loans, and track their loan status.
-Simultaneously, it allows investors to fund loan categories by investing specific amounts.
-Users can connect wallet and send money to anyone on the app.
-Transaction history records every movement.
-It integrates secure authentication, AI chat support, financial wallet management, and analytics to offer a robust platform for micro-loan services.

-Features

-Borrower Module

-•Loan Application
-Borrower can browse and apply for available loan options directly from the homepage.

-•Loan Status
-Separate screens for Approved Loans and Pending Loans.

-•Search Functionality
-Real-time search with results navigable to detailed loan pages.

-•Wallet Integration
-Send/receive funds and connect external wallets.

-•Transaction History
-Filtered and categorized view of all wallet and loan-related transactions.

-•Chatbot Assistance
-AI-powered chatbot for loan guidance using an API.

-•Firebase Auth
-Secure sign up/sign in functionality.

-Investor Module
-•Sign Up/Sign In
-Authenticated access using Firebase.

-•Wallet Setup
-Connect wallet and initialize investment balance.

-•Investment in Loan Pool
-Invest in a central pool; when pool ≥ requested amount, loans are auto-approved.

-•Reward & Profit Display
-Dashboard showing invested amount, profits earned, and ROI.

-•Transaction History
-Full record of all investments and rewards.
+# 📱 InstingLoan

+**InstingLoan** is a mobile application for managing personal **loans** and **investments**.
+The app offers two tailored experiences for users — **Borrowers** and **Investors**.
+It combines wallet-based transactions, real-time loan tracking, secure authentication, and AI-powered assistance, making it a complete micro-loan platform.

+---

+## 🚀 Features

+### 🔵 Borrower Module

+- **Loan Application**
+  - Browse and apply for loan options directly from the homepage.

+- **Loan Status**
+  - View approved and pending loans in separate, organized sections.

+- **Search Functionality**
+  - Real-time search for loans, with navigable results to detailed pages.

+- **Wallet Integration**
+  - Connect external wallets and send/receive money easily.

+- **Transaction History**
+  - Filtered and categorized records of all transactions.

+- **Chatbot Assistance**
+  - AI-powered chatbot using API for real-time loan support and guidance.

+- **Firebase Authentication**
+  - Secure sign-up and sign-in system with Firebase.

+---

+### 🟢 Investor Module

+- **Sign Up / Sign In**
+  - Secure access using Firebase Auth.

+- **Wallet Setup**
+  - Connect your wallet and initialize investment balance.

+- **Investment in Loan Pool**
+  - Invest in a central loan pool.
+Loans are auto-approved once the pool meets the requested amount.

+- **Reward & Profit Dashboard**
+  - View investment performance including ROI, total investment, and rewards.

+- **Transaction History**
+  - Full investment and earnings history with wallet-level detail.

+---

+## 🔐 Security & Tech Stack

+- Flutter (Frontend)
+- Firebase (Auth & Database)
+- Google Wallet / MetaMask Integration
+- REST API for AI Chatbot
+- Secure Transaction Recording

+---

+> Built with ❤️ to simplify peer-to-peer micro-loan management.